mindee/devrel/jobs/career/technical-writer.md

 - Communicates internally and externally in a respectful manner.

 ## Technical Writer II

 - Strong understanding of the product space and capabilities to inform high levels of accuracy in documentation.
 - Accurately captures all relevant content and resources, establishing visibility for users.
 - Understands our writing style guide and adds to/refines it.
 - Performs PR reviews for their peers that considers flow and the audience, as well as the goals of the product.
-- Listens to the priorities and concerns of others, and acknowledges differents perspectives.
+- Listens to the priorities and concerns of others, and acknowledges different perspectives.
 Anticipates others’ reactions.
-- Thinks through and files issues for how to refine the docs site and UI.
+- Thinks through and file issues for how to refine the documentation site and UI.
-- Reflects on user feedback and either categorizes it as won’t fix, or turns it into something actionable.
+- Reflects on user feedback and either categorizes it as "won’t fix”, or turns it into something actionable.
 - Actively participates in meetings, and creates cross-team collaboration where necessary to address business goals.

 ## Senior Technical Writer